 You don’t need to purchase the most expensive filters, but if you’ve invested in quality lenses, you’ll defeat their value by putting a cheap filter in front of them—in other words, price shouldn’t be an important factor in your brand choice (it’s better to buy one or two good filters than four or five cheap filters).
 Poor quality filters scratch and break easily, are often imperfectly calibrated (may be darker or lighter than advertised), and worst of all, are often not truly neutral (add a color cast).

-There are two quality GND brands that I can recommend (there may be more, but I have no direct experience with them): Singh-Ray and Lee.
-Because of their quality, service, and variety, I’ve always used Singh-Ray (without having specific numbers, I’d guess that Singh-Ray is the most popular GND brand among pros).
-The only other brand with which I’ve had direct experience is Cokin, which I can’ t recommend because they add an unnatural color cast (they’re not truly neutral).
+The two filter brands I can recommend based on my own experience are Breakthrough and Singh-Ray.
+For many years I used Singh-Ray, but recently switched to Breakthrough Filters and have been extremely happy with the quality and the company’s responsiveness.
+The only other brand with which I’ve had direct experience is Cokin, which I can’ t recommend because they seem to add an unnatural color cast (they’re not truly neutral).

 A typical GND scene is a landscape with a broad tonal range, from bright sky to dark foreground, that exceeds your camera’s ability to capture.
 While this is often addressable in processing, the more manageable you can make the scene’s dynamic range at capture, the more flexibility you’ll have when processing.